btcpayserver/btcpayserver-doc/docs/CustomIntegration.md

 ## Modal Checkout

-To geneate a pop-up modal experience:
+To generate a pop-up modal experience:

 1. Include the btcpay.js script in your html page